 Story by Richard Percy

 What do smartphone games have to do with civic engagement?
-And why should journalists care?
+And read more because you should know why journalists care

 Eric Gordon, director of the Engagement Lab at Emerson College and faculty associate for the Berkman Klein Center for Internet and Society at Harvard University, visited the UO School of Journalism and Communication’s Agora Journalism Center in October to answer those questions.
 Gordon studies civic media and public engagement in the developing world and has served as an expert advisor for the UN Development Program, International Red Cross, World Bank and municipal governments throughout the United States.